aaronsoukaphay/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 - How do you delete an element from an array? pop(), shift(), splice() all remove elements from an array
-- How do you append an element to an array? push() and unshift() appends elements to an array
+- How do you append an element to an array? push() appends and unshift() prepends elements to an array
 - How do you break a string up into an array? split() method
 - Do string methods change the original string?
-How would you check if you weren't sure? yes, the split() method divides the original string into substrings and puts them into an array this can be checked by logging it to the console
+How would you check if you weren't sure? no they do not, strings are immutable, they create new strings this can be checked by logging it to the console
 - Roughly how many string methods are there according to the MDN Web docs? about 39